Want to teach various art history periods, but don’t know where to begin?

 We can help!

-Below is a summary of the ART PERIODS covered in each course.
+Below is a summary of the periods covered in each course:

 Ancient Near East covers Mesopotamian works from the Babylonians, Assyrians, Persians, etc. Examples of individual works include Ziggurats, The Law Code of Hammurabi, and the Ishtar Gate.